How to Stop Smoking Now: Tips to Save your Life

-If change is hard and quitting is too, then why stop smoking?
 Smoking is related to 480,000 deaths per year in the United States alone.
-Smoking cigarettes is also the leading cause of preventative disease, and has been shown to shorten a woman’s lifespan by approximately 11 years (1).
+Smoking cigarettes is also the leading cause of preventative disease.
+It shortens a woman’s lifespan by approximately 11 years (1).
 This is a major motivator for people who have the desire to quit: it could extend your life.

 But we get it: quitting smoking is way easier said than done.
-Even though you might have great reasons to quit, you are probably left wondering how to quit.
+Even though you might have great reasons to quit, you are probably left wondering how.

 What’s the best way to quit smoking?
-Well, not everyone is the same when it comes to quitting.
+Unfortunately, there’s no universal answer that works for everyone.
 Some strategies are scientifically proven to work better than others.
-On a more personal level, certain people find certain strategies to be more practical than others.
+On a more personal level, certain people find some strategies more practical than others.

 Top Ten Tips on How to Stop Smoking